bitex-la/pochette/README.md

 <dd>
   List of pairs [recipient_address, amount]
-  This will not be all the final outputs in the transaction, as a 'change' output may be adted if needed.
+  This will not be all the final outputs in the transaction, as a 'change' output may be added if needed.
 </dd>
 <dt>utxo_blacklist:</dt>
 <dd>